chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 > I understand that absences must be agreed with the University Music team, (NOT the conductor) in advance of the rehearsal by phone or email. — Philharmonic Orchestra - Member Agreement (2021/22), •3, emphasis in original

-This shows how misleading the report can present the facts as presented by unnamed and unspecified witnesses